 Between 1951-1996, Donovan received a total of twenty patents.
 She created the “Zippity-Do,” an elastic cord that could be temporarily attached to a zipper on the back of a dress; then the wearer could use the cord to pull up the zipper by reaching over her shoulder.
 She also invented a soap dish that drained into the sink, and the DentaLoop, a dental floss circle that could be used by see-sawing the loop between the teeth.
 Her invention, The Big Hangup, was a hanger that could hold 30 garments neatly and store them conveniently.

 Companies also hired her to consult on product development, and she used her knowledge of architecture to design her own home.

 Marion Donovan’s philosophy –that it was always worth looking for ways to improve even the simplest things—paid off.

 As for the Totally Disposable Diaper

 The first totally disposable diaper in the U.S. was introduced by Proctor & Gamble in 1961.
-The company had purchased the Charmin’ Paper Company in 1957, and they assigned one of their chemical engineers, Victor Mills (1897-1997), to look into creating new paper products.
+The company purchased the Charmin’ Paper Company in 1957.
+They assigned one of their chemical engineers, Victor Mills (1897-1997), to create new paper products.